 Location: Room 334

 Current work in Dr. Plante’s lab focuses on learning and assessment.
-The lab is focused on discovering how both children and adults with developmental language disorders learn from a behavioral and neurobiological perspective.
+The lab is focused on children and adults with developmental language disorder.
 Behavioral studies are designed to determine what conditions facilitate rapid learning and whether those with language impairment benefit from the same factors that facilitate learning for non-impaired individuals.
-Functional magnetic resonance imaging studies are designed to examine whether the neural resources dedicated to learning are the same for impaired and normal learners.
+Findings from these studies are then incorporated into treatment studies (summers) designed to make language treatment faster and more effective.
+The lab is also involved in the process of developing new methods to assess language and literacy skills intended for clinical use.

 Directors: Brad Story, PhD, and Kate Bunton, PhD, CCC-SLP